genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>    In this case. it is practically the same because {$$}N{/$$} is very large and {$$}Np{/$$} is not 0.
 These are the assumptions needed for the Poisson to work.
 What is the Poisson approximation for more than one person winning?
 A>
 A>
 A>10.
 Now we are going to explore if palindromes are over-represented in some part of the HCMV genome.
-Make sure you have the latest version of the `dagdata`, load the palindrome data from the Human cytomegalovirus genome, and plot locations of palindromes on the genome for this virus:
+Make sure you have the latest version of the `dagdata`, load the palindrome data from the Human cytomegalovirus genome, and plot locations of palindromes on the genome for this virus.
+We provide sample code below.
 A>
 A>
 A>